xima-media/xm-goaccess/README.md

 * [XIMA-Intern](https://t3-gitlab-dev.xima.local)
 * [DKFZ-Intern](https://t3-gitlab-dev.xima.local/dkfz/xm-dkfz-net)

-To connect to the DKFZ-Repository via SSH, you need to adjust you SSH configuration (`~/.ssh/config`), since it does not use the default port 22:
+To connect to the DKFZ-Repository via SSH, you need to adjust your SSH configuration (`~/.ssh/config`), since it does not use the default port 22:

 ```
 Host git.dkfz.de